seriyps/mtproto_proxy/README.md

 * Promoted channels!
 See `mtproto_proxy_app.src` `tag` option.
 * "secure" randomized-packet-size protocol (34-symbol secrets starting with 'dd') to prevent detection by DPI
+* Secure-only mode (only allow connections with 'dd'-secrets).
+See `allowed_protocols` option.
 * Multiple ports with unique secret and promo tag for each port
 * Automatic configuration reload (no need for restarts once per day)
+* Most of the configuration options might be updated without service restart
 * Very high performance - can handle tens of thousands connections!
+Scales to all CPU cores.
 * Small codebase compared to oficial one
 * A lots of metrics could be exported (optional)